steadramon/ESPGeiger/README.md

 In either Test Pulse or Test Serial modes you can connect PIN 12 and 13 with a jumper wire to emulate a Geiger counter from ESPGeiger itself.

+**Note**: Publishing to public sites is disabled whilst in test mode.

 ## Setup and Config

 1. Once installed, connect to the built-in Wifi on the ESP to set up your access point.
 The SSID will look like ESPGeiger-\<alpha-num\>